ArchiveBox/docs/Setting-Up-Storage.md

 ArchiveBox supports many common types of remote filesystems using Docker Storage providers, Docker Volume Plugins, and RClone.

-For data integrity and performance reasons, only the `data/archive/` subfolder supports being stored on a remote filesystem while ArchiveBox is actively running.
-The other files in the `data/` directory are much smaller and should kept on local filesystem (and backed up to a remote periodically).
+The `data/archive/` subfolder contains the bulk archived content, and it supports being stored on a remote server or object store.
+For data integrity and performance reasons, the rest of the `data/` directory must be kept on a local filesystem while ArchiveBox is actively running (and backed up to a remote periodically).

 > [!WARNING]
-> `data/index.sqlite3` *must be kept on a local filesystem* which supports FSYNC (ideally backed by SSD or NVMe).
+> `data/index.sqlite3` is the main database file, *keep it on fast, reliable filesystem* which supports FSYNC (ideally SSD or NVMe).

 ### NFS (Docker Driver)